 Activities aren’t limited to scheduled events.
-We understand that a true sense of purpose comes from daily living, be it through spontaneous activities or getting involved in daily tasks around the care home — we’ve even had residents who enjoy assisting at reception.
+We understand that a true sense of purpose comes from daily living, be it through spontaneous activities, our ‘Avery in Bloom‘ competition or getting involved in daily tasks around the care home — we’ve even had residents who enjoy assisting at reception.

 We connect with communities bringing families together

 All of our residents had lives within their communities before they joined our homes and we make it a priority to ensure they continue to enjoy those relationships.